Tri-City Tree Doctor and United Tree Service

 David has been a certified arborist for many years and became a Board Certified Master Arborist (BCMA) in 2005.
 As of 2022 there are only 22 BCMAs in the state of Michigan out of 784 total certified arborists.

-As of July of 2021, Certified Arborist Jonathan Getzinger has joined the company.
-He hopes to soon become a BCMA.
+As of July of 2021, Certified Arborist Jonathan Getzinger joined the company.
+He purchased the company in 2024 and soon became a BCMA as of October 14, 2024.

 Tri-City Tree Doctor also maintains professional membership in ISA, ISA Michigan, and the Midland and Sanford Chambers of Commerce.